-In 2016-2017 the service did not take any samples of food owing to a staff shortfall which persisted for much of the year.
-The focus was on completion of the inspection programme which was achieved with the assistance of outside contractors.
+In 2017-2018 the service did not take any samples of food owing to the concentration on the poor premises project.

-The financial allocation set aside for Epsom & Ewell in 2016-2017 was at £2800 and this was found to be adequate.
+The financial allocation set aside for Epsom & Ewell in 2017-2018 was at £2800 and this is normally found to be adequate.
 This allocation facilitates bacteriological and qualitative sampling and analysis of food, water and environmental monitoring.